SuperOkazaki/HTML-Video-Template-NX/README.md

 A: Try building with another keygen.
 4.0.1-4.1 works well in my experience.

-**Q: Your GUI is too simple.**
+**Q: HomebrewWebFramework is crashing.
+What do?**

-A: Make a better one and make a pull request.
+A. Make sure your app icon is a 24-bit .bmp.